SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 complications by introducing some collaboration between endpoints and networks to adjust their behaviors.

-{{operational}} provides operational constraints in the network and
+{{sys-considerations}} provides operational constraints in the network and
 {{metadata-req}} describes the requirements for on-path media collaboration signals.